nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 Before we embark on the rest of the chapter, it is important to acknowledge that **not only is the solution to the problem unknown, but quite often, the problem itself is poorly defined and understood even by the project partner/client and the user themselves.** As the team builds and tests early mockups, their understanding of the problems that need to be solved very often shifts, sometimes quite dramatically.
 Although initial research and user observation provide much necessary information and insight, the first round of testing often significantly changes the team's understanding of the user's needs.
 These shifts are best captured by the evolution of the "mission statement," a one sentence description of the user's problem.
 Below, we provide an example project in which the client initially approached the team with a need for better boots to protect dogs walking on cold, icy winter streets, as defined by Section 12, Team 1 during Spring Quarter 2018 DTC2.

+# Project Example

-Week 2: After Initial Interview with client/project partner
+> ## Week 2: After Initial Interview with client/project partner

-- Our mission is to reinvent "doggie boots" so that they not only protect against moisture, extreme temperatures, and toxic chemicals like salt, but prioritize the dog's comfort and an easier, more efficient user interface.
+> - Our mission is to reinvent "doggie boots" so that they not only protect against moisture, extreme temperatures, and toxic chemicals like salt, but prioritize the dog's comfort and an easier, more efficient user interface.

-Week 5: After User Observation & Expert Interviews
+> ## Week 5: After User Observation & Expert Interviews

-- Our mission is to design a digital app that serves to size a dog accurately via iPhone or iPad touch screen and recommend brands based on user-inputted preferences.
+> - Our mission is to design a digital app that serves to size a dog accurately via iPhone or iPad touch screen and recommend brands based on user-inputted preferences.
 In this manner, our team aspires to improve owner convenience and satisfaction by removing the frustrations and inefficiencies from improperly sized booties and trying to find the right product from a large market.

-Week 8: After User testing and Further User & Expert Interviews
+> ## Week 8: After User testing and Further User & Expert Interviews

-Pet owners struggle to find footwear for their dogs in a confusing, massive market due to widely differing bootie models and sizing scales.
+> - Pet owners struggle to find footwear for their dogs in a confusing, massive market due to widely differing bootie models and sizing scales.
 To remedy the frustrations and inefficiencies associated with purchasing dog shoes, our team aspires to design an iOS application that quickly and accurately sizes dog paws and recommends the best booties for canines' needs.

 It is natural and common for student teams to feel frustrated as their understanding of users' needs evolve and result in an update to their project's direction.
 It is important to remember that gaining these insights is never a 'failure.'
 Testing out ideas is successful when you learn both what will and will not address the problem.
 Pivoting away from a previously pursued concept can be difficult, but it is better to do this early in the design process when there is still plenty of time to explore new ideas and directions.
 As designers and engineers, we can best help solve problems when we have an accurate understanding of the users' needs.